-1 other statutory allowances, such as homestead allowances, allowances for exempt property, and 2 family allowances.
-See, e.g., Unif.
-Prob.
-Code §§ 2-402, 2-403, and 2-404.
-3 4 SECTION 7.
-OTHER REMEDIES AVAILABLE AT DEATH.
-5 (a) At the death of an individual, the surviving spouse or a personal representative, heir, 6 or nonprobate transferee of the decedent may assert a right with respect to property to which this 7 [act] applies based on an act of: 8 (1) the surviving spouse or decedent during the marriage; or 9 (2) the decedent that takes effect at the death of the decedent.
-10 (b) In determining remedies the rights available under subsection (a) and the 11 corresponding remedies, a court shall apply equitable principles and may, in its discretion, also 12 consider the community property law of the jurisdiction where the decedent or the surviving 13 spouse was domiciled when the property was acquired or enhanced.
-14 Comment 15 Subsection (a) confirms that comparable rights that would be available to protect a spouse in a community property jurisdiction remain available at death in a non-community 16 17 property state under this act.
-Two rights often provided by community property jurisdictions are 18 rights of reimbursement and rights associated with monetary claims against a spouse for marital 19 waste, fraud, or bad faith management.
-20 21 Claims for reimbursement are commonly available when community property has been 22 used to satisfy a separate obligation or when separate property has been used to improve 23 community property or vice versa, see, e.g., La.
+Subsection (a) confirms that comparable rights that would be available to protect a spouse in a community property jurisdiction remain available at death in a non-community property state under this act.
+Two rights often provided by community property jurisdictions are rights of reimbursement and rights associated with monetary claims against a spouse for marital waste, fraud, or bad faith management.

+Claims for reimbursement are commonly available when community property has been used to satisfy a separate obligation or when separate property has been used to improve community property or vice versa, see, e.g., La.
 Civ.
 Code art.
 2364, 2366, and 2367; Cal.
 Fam.
-24 Code § 2640.
-Different community property states calculate the amount of reimbursement 25 differently.
+Code § 2640.
+Different community property states calculate the amount of reimbursement differently.
 See, e.g., Hiatt v.
-Hiatt, 487 P.2d 1121 (Idaho 1971) (awarding reimbursement based 26 upon the enhanced value of the property even if it exceeds the amount spent); Portillo v.
-27 Shappie, 636 P.2d 878 (N.M.
-1981) (assessing reimbursement based upon the enhanced value of 28 the improved property even if it exceeds the amount of money expended); La.
+Hiatt, 487 P.2d 1121 (Idaho 1971) (awarding reimbursement based upon the enhanced value of the property even if it exceeds the amount spent); Portillo v.
+Shappie, 636 P.2d 878 (N.M.
+1981) (assessing reimbursement based upon the enhanced value of the improved property even if it exceeds the amount of money expended); La.
 Civ.
 Code art.
-29 2366 (providing for reimbursement based upon the amount expended); Marriage of Sedlock, 849 30 P.2d 1243 (Wash.
+2366 (providing for reimbursement based upon the amount expended); Marriage of Sedlock, 849 P.2d 1243 (Wash.
 App.
 1993) (awarding reimbursement based upon the amount spent); Estate of Kobyliski v.
 Hellstern, 503 N.W.2d 369 (Wis.
 App.
-1993) (assessing reimbursement based upon 31 32 the greater of the amount spent or the value added).
-This section grants courts flexibility in 33 assessing the amount of the reimbursement.
-34 be asserted during the existence of the marriage.
+1993) (assessing reimbursement based upon the greater of the amount spent or the value added).
+This section grants courts flexibility in assessing the amount of the reimbursement.

+The rights granted by this section are operable at the death of an individual and may not be asserted during the existence of the marriage.
 This approach is consistent with the law of various community property jurisdictions.
 See, e.g., La.
 Civ.
 Code art.
 2358 ("A claim for reimbursement may be asserted only after termination of the community property regime, unless otherwise provided by law.").
 But see Uniform Marital Property Act § 13 (allowing claims for breach of the duty of good faith and for an accounting to be brought by spouses during an ongoing marriage).
 The relief sought under this section may, however, be for actions of a spouse taken either during life or that take effect at death.
 For instance, during life, a spouse may use community funds to augment a separate property asset.
 Moreover, a spouse during the marriage may have inappropriately donated property to a third person.
-Similarly, at the death of the decedent, the decedent may have inappropriately transferred property belonging to the surviving spouse to a third person by non-probate transfer.
-Although community property states generally enforce such transfers, they correspondingly grant a right to claim damages, to recovery of the property, or to reimbursement to the surviving spouse.
+Similarly, at the death of the decedent, the decedent may have inappropriately transferred property belonging to the surviving spouse to a third person by nonprobate transfer.
+Although community property states generally enforce such transfers, they correspondingly grant a right to claim damages, to recover the property, or to reimburse the surviving spouse.
 Again, this section grants a court broad authority to craft legal or equitable remedies to protect a spouse.
 Of course, the application of this section must yield when appropriate to federal law.
 See, e.g., Employment Retirement Security Act, 29 U.S.C.
 Section 1001 et seq.; Boggs v.
-Boggs, 520 U.S. 833 (1997) (holding that ERISA pre-empted state community property law and remedies, even though the relevant ERISA-governed retirement plan was funded with community property).
+Boggs, 520 U.S. 833 (1997) (holding that ERISA preempted state community property law and remedies, even though the relevant ERISA-governed retirement plan was funded with community property).